Text Analytics for Unstructured Data

 - Data acquisition

 - Text extraction, text mining, and natural language processing (NLP)

 A focus on data quality and transparency is key.
 When an analysis leads to new ideas, users like to be able to check back to source content and reassure themselves of the validity of their findings.
 Where the analysis is based on structured, machine-generated data, veracity is not an issue.
 But where unstructured content is involved, this ability to easily check back to original source examples is necessary to support actionable insight.

-SEARCH COMPLEMENTS BIG DATA
+UNSTRUCTURED DATA SEARCH COMPLEMENTS BIG DATA ANALYTICS

 At Search Technologies, we believe in creating text analytics systems that provide not just insightful analysis capabilities, but an environment in which source data is easily available through search (taking into account any necessary security restrictions), so that decisions can be made in confidence.